rfd62794/CSV_Toolset/docs/DEVLOG.md

 - Practical examples in all guides
 - Troubleshooting sections in tool documentation
 - Clear installation and usage instructions
+- Emoji usage for better readability in README

 ### Next Steps
 - Focus on documenting remaining tools
 - Create comprehensive guides
 - Add more tutorials
 - Expand example coverage
+- Create CHANGELOG.md for version tracking
+- Create LICENSE.md for project licensing

 ## Notes
 - Keep this log updated with all documentation changes